NicolasLagaillardie/mpst_rust_github/artifact.md

 1. `cargo` which calls the `Rust` compiler
 2. `run` for compiling and running one or more `Rust` files
 3. `--example="adder_generated` for running the specific *example* `adder_generated`
-4. `--features=baking` for compiling only specific parts of `Mpanon` used for the example.
+4. `--features=baking` for compiling only specific parts of `multicrusty` used for the example.

 You will have an error and several warnings when running the previous command.
 This is because the `Scribble` API only generates `Rust` types